ericaosta/alagant/factor1.md

 ```

 ### 1.2 Assign SAM status, CMMI level, and other data cleaning.
-Search for "with SAM" or "without SAM" from the company entry and create a new column that designates the "SAM status" of the company.
-Repeat for ML2-5 to designate "CMMI level"
+Search for "with SAM" or "without SAM" from each company entry and create a new column that designates the "SAM status" of the company.
+Repeat for ML2-5 to designate "CMMI level".

 ```{r}
 # separate out SAM, levels, etc.
 df1$sam_status <- ifelse(grepl("with SAM",df1$id_level),'with SAM',